juanjoc333/climate-change-dataviz-js/README.md

 # climate-change-dataviz-js
-Visualize trends in Temperature Data with HTML, CSS, Javascript and jQuery
+Visualize trends in Temperature Data with HTML, CSS and Javascript